SomPel Tech · Bhutan Lifestyle & Wellbeing 2026

 95%+

-said Yes or Maybe โ€” that is not a maybe market, that is a waiting market
+said Yes or Maybe which is not a maybe market, that is a waiting market

-They are not skeptics โ€” they are not sure.
+🤔 Why are there more "Maybe" people?
+They are not sure.
 Most haven't tried a wellness tool before.
-That 36.6% is not a wall.
-It's a door waiting to be opened with the right message.
+That 36.6% is not a wall, it's a door waiting to be opened with the right message.

+🎯 The opportunity is clear.
 The demand exists.
-The awareness doesn't โ€” yet.
-Most people in Bhutan don't know a local sleep tool is even possible.
+Most people in Bhutan don't know a sleep tool is even possible.
 That gap between wanting better sleep and knowing how to get it is exactly where SomPel Tech steps in.

 Tableau Story